guilhermeferreira/lxt-test/problem_4/Readme.txt

 In order to make the rules easy to extend and modify, I created a very simple interpreted domain language called "Call Cost Calculation Language", or C3L.
 This principle follows the ones presented in sections 12 (Domain Languages) and 20 (Code Generators) of the book "The Pragmatic Programmer".
+As stated in the task document: "Design architecture in the most scalable way, especially concerning calls cost calculation algorithm"; the most scalable way to define algothms is to leave the definition outside of the compiled code.

 The user specify the calls records through a serie of input files.
 Section 2.1 explains how to use the program.

 The call cost rules are described through a file in which the user has high degree of freedom to define call cost formula.
 Each line represents a statement